“Call me and call my image Santa Maria de Guadalupe”

 - The eyes of the image have the refractory characteristics of human eyes.

-- The eyes reflect the witnesses present at its unveiling, including Juan Diego & the bishop.
+- The eyes, when examined through a microscope, reflect the images of the witnesses present at its unveiling, including Juan Diego and the bishop.

 MORE RESOURCES ON THE MIRACULOUS IMAGE